 - Servers used to store any messages must be encrypted—though even encrypted messages shouldn’t be stored on servers.

 Your encrypted phone can’t call itself truly encrypted without these four types of encryption.
 There are three major weaknesses for apps which claim to be completely encrypted:

 - They fail to encrypt the metadata, a problem that WhatsApp has.
-This can reveal who you are, who you talk to, when you talked to them, and other details which should be private.
+This can reveal who you are, who you talk to, when you talked to them, and other private details.

 - They fail to encrypt data stored on servers, such as chat backups.
 Another major downfall of WhatsApp is that they store chat backups on a server in plain text with no encryption.

 - Images and videos are frequently stored on the phone in local storage with no encryption, leading to media-jacking attacks.

 Many “secure” apps for communication focus on client-to-server encryption, which protects the data while it’s being transported, but decrypt messages on the server.
 End-to-end encryption ensures the messages are encrypted on the phone and stay that way until the message reaches your contact.

 Many apps fail to encrypt data when it is being stored on servers or the phone itself, and they fail to encrypt metadata.
 A truly encrypted phone will not compromise any of these areas, and SKY ECC was built with these important points in mind.

 What are brute force attacks?

 A brute force attack uses software to guess passwords until the right one is found.
 Protection against brute force attacks has to be part of any phone’s security strategy.
 Here’s how SKY ECC prevents them: